muruthi/community-pass-react-native-wrapper/CONTRIBUTING.md

 npx react-native run-android
 ```

-> To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativecpklibrary` under `Android`.
+> To edit the Kotlin files, open `example/android` in Android studio and find the source files at `community-pass-react-native-wrapper` under `Android`.

 > While developing, you can run the [example app](/example/) to test your changes.
 Any changes you make in your library's JavaScript code will be reflected in the example app without a rebuild.
 If you change any native code, then you'll need to rebuild the example app.